canunj/Auto-BoardGame/README.md

 Auto-BG (Board Game) is a text generation tool for creating board game concepts.
 It utilizes multiple large-language models to generate board game titles and descriptions tailored from user-input tags based on BoardGameGeek.com.
 The models used in this project include a trained T5 sequence-to-sequence model for title generation and a fine-tuned Curie-base GPT3 model for description generation.

 The T5 model was initially presented by Raffel et al. in ["Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer"](https://arxiv.org/pdf/1910.10683.pdf).
-The GPT3 model builds from Brown et al.'s work in ["Language Models are Few-Shot Learners"](https://arxiv.org/pdf/1910.10683.pdf).
+The GPT3 model builds from Brown et al.'s work in ["Language Models are Few-Shot Learners"](https://arxiv.org/abs/2005.14165).

-## Table of Contents
-- Features and Demo
-- Examples
-- Project Structure
-- Customizing Auto-BG
-- Citations and Licensing

-## Features and Demo
+## Features
 The main features of this application include:

+- Intuitive text generation through an easy to use tag selector.
+- Suggested title generation with multiple options for every prompt.
+- Demos based on the tags for three popular games to orient users in Auto-BG.

-A user-friendly interface for Auto-BG can be found at https://huggingface.co/spaces/AutoBG/Auto-BoardGame.
+The user-friendly interface for Auto-BG can be found at https://huggingface.co/spaces/AutoBG/Auto-BoardGame.

-## Examples
+Auto-BG has confirmed compatability with Chrome, Firefox, & Edge along with their mobile equivalents.
+Other interfaces should work but aren't tested.

 ## Project Structure

+###Required Files
+Auto-BG's required files consist of:

+3 Python files-

+Home.py - The Streamlit app framework and runs all generation functions through a central script. description_generator.py - The input manager and text generation model control classes. title_generator.py - The title generation model control and title generation/cleanup classes.

+t5_model folder containing all required configuration and model files to run our trained title generator.

+Persistent_Data folder containing 4 data files -

+slim_df.parquet.gzip - Game data including name, description, tokenized descriptions, and language tag. vector_df.parquet.gzip - Game data including only the one-hot tag vectors.

+current_keys.gz - List object containing an up-to-date ground truth key set for tags. token_search.gz - SpaCy preprocessed tokens for all existing keys, required for matching unknown keys efficiently.

+###Running Auto-BG
+Must be loaded into a properly configured Streamlit space or a local repo with a secrets.toml file.
+Secrets must include a "key" variable with a valid OpenAI API key and a "model" variable with a valid OpenAI model reference value.

+1. Run Home.py

+That's it!

+Home.py will open Streamlit in your browser, load all data files, and configure the model control classes.
+When tags are selected and "Run Model" is chosen, Home.py will call description_generator and title_generator in sequence then return the output dictionary with titles and descriptions in the UI.

 ## Customizing Auto-BG
 NOTE: Auto-BG uses a fine-tuned GPT-3 Curie model that will be inaccessible without an organizational API key,